 Articles

-Why the ‘Dupont’s Law’ change really makes a difference Posted about 1 month ago
+Why the ‘Dupont’s Law’ change really makes a difference Posted 2 months ago

 One of the biggest recent loopholes in the professional game as been the so-called ‘Dupont’s Law’, related to offside after a kick is made.
 Under the old law, all members of the kicking team ahead of the ball were automatically placed onside when the receiver either ran five metres, or passed or kicked the ball.